Skip to main content

 one tablespoon of vegetable oil

 Place the shrimp in a bowl.
 Add the zest of one lime, the brown sugar, elephant garlic flower petals, sliced garlic cloves, crushed red chili flakes, and sliced Korean peppers.
-If Korean peppers are unavailable, Serrano peppers make a suitable substitute.
+If Korean peppers are unavailable, serrano peppers make a suitable substitute.
 Toss gently to coat, cover, and refrigerate for at least 30 minutes and no more than one hour.

 Heat a wok over high heat and coat the bottom with the vegetable oil.
 Add the marinated shrimp along with the petals and any accumulated juices.
 Juice both limes directly into the wok.
 Stir-fry for 3 to 4 minutes, just until the shrimp are opaque.